Guiding students to design with Motion and not just Visuals

 Meet people where they are

-Teaching students from two very different backgrounds showed me the value of empathy and adaptability.
+Working with students from different backgrounds deepened my sense of empathy and adaptability.

 Good documentation scales impact